Gelassen/information-security/README.md

 https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework

 ## Site structure traversal
-At least on my training resource it is common to see public web server folders and urls paths which should not be acessible for public.
+At least on my training resource it is common to see public web server folders and urls paths which should not be accessible for public.

-Use special software or write your own to brute force possible pathes
+Use special software or write your own to brute force possible paths

 Mitigation steps:
-With help of specialized software analyse holes and proper confugure backend
+With help of specialized software analyze holes and proper configure backend

 ## CLFR attacks